Careers and employability

-In the HESA Destination of Leavers of Higher Education 2013/14 survey, 90% of our graduates were in employment or further study six months after graduating.
+In the latest HESA Destination of Leavers of Higher Education survey, 93% of our graduates were in employment or further study six months after graduating.

 Employers include organisations such as Rolls Royce, Bank of England, EDF Energy and GCHQ, as well as UK and international universities.